 Data from our study, which are applicable for breast cancer screening using FFDM, may be associated with a degree of error; this error results from the fitting process of lifetime attributable risk.
-Also, according to Alonzo-Proulx et al 33, the volumetric breast density (VBD) reduces by 2% per year as women age increased from 35 to 75 years.
+Also, according to Alonzo-Proulx et al.,33 the volumetric breast density (VBD) reduces by 2% per year as women age increased from 35 to 75 years.
 This reduction in breast density, not considered in our phantom study, may result in minor overestimation of effective risk and this should be considered within future work.
-Also, cancer incidence varies between countries and even between women due to genetic factors and these should be considered in future work.
-Further work should also be undertaken in order to simulate a range of breast sizes and densities, exposure factors and set-up differences in different countries.
+Also, cancer incidence varies between countries and even between women due to genetic factors and these should be considered in order to simulate a range of breast sizes and densities, exposure factors and set-up differences in different countries.